Venture Capital Golden Visa Funds Compared (2026)

 Work with licensed Portuguese lawyers on your Golden Visa application.

 This post compares all 9 VC-classified funds currently in the Movingto Funds database.
-We cover fees, lock-ups, target returns, risk profiles, US eligibility, and manager concentration — so you can evaluate whether a VC allocation fits your Golden Visa strategy.
+We cover fees, lock-ups, target returns, risk profiles, US-person acceptance, and manager concentration — so you can evaluate whether a VC allocation fits your Golden Visa strategy.
+If you are specifically comparing Bitcoin, blockchain, or digital-asset exposure, read the dedicated Portugal Golden Visa crypto funds guide alongside this VC comparison.

 Key Takeaways

-- 9 venture capital funds are currently eligible for the Golden Visa (8 open, 1 closed to new investors)
+- Several venture capital funds are currently listed for the Golden Visa route

 - Management fees range from 0.5% to 2.5% per year — wider than the PE range